zaphosting/docs/docs/minecraft-worlds.md

 ### Automatic Backup

-We also provide an option to automatically backup your world save (and configuration file) directly through our webinterface.
+We also provide an option to automatically back up your world save (and configuration file) directly through our webinterface.
 Simply head over to your game server's webinterface and go to the **Tools->Backups** section.
 Here you can configure a variety of options to schedule automatic backups for your server.
 We provide you with 10gb free backup storage which your backups will be stored in.
 For further information regarding backups, have a look at our dedicated [Backups](gameserver-backups.md) guide for this topic.

 ## Uploading World Save

 Similarly to backing up, uploading your world save is simple.
-First ensure that you connect to your game server through an FTP Client.
+First, ensure that you connect to your game server through an FTP Client.
 Once you are ready, head over to the root path of the server platform you are utilising.

 :::info Vanilla & Server Platform Worlds
 Remember that the vanilla server and server platforms store worlds in a slightly different format.